ozziebeanie/KassOS/README.md

+## Warning

+Not commits will be tested right away.

 # KassOS

 KassOS is currently a kernel written in x86 Assembly that was designed to run on a Dell Inspiron 1525.
 The new testing device is a HP Probook 6570b.
 This "Operating System" is a heavly WIP.
 Versions v0.0.5 and Beta v0.0.5 just lost support.
 By the end of 2025, the plan is to have a fully functional Operating System with a fully custom Bootloader.